fouadtrad/Augmenting-a-spine-CT-scans-dataset-using-VAEs-GANs-and-transfer-learning/README.md

 Any work that uses this dataset must cite the paper:

-**Zeina El Kojok, Hadi Al Khansa, Fouad Trad, Ali Chehab, Augmenting a spine CT scans dataset using VAEs, GANs, and transfer learning for improved detection of vertebral compression fractures, Computers in Biology and Medicine, Volume 184, 2025, 109446, ISSN 0010-4825, https://doi.org/10.1016/j.compbiomed.2024.109446.**
+**Z. El Kojok, H. Al Khansa, F. Trad, and A. Chehab, “Augmenting a spine CT scans dataset using VAEs, GANs, and transfer learning for improved detection of vertebral compression fractures,” Computers in Biology and Medicine, vol. 184, p.
+109446, Nov.
+2024, doi: https://doi.org/10.1016/j.compbiomed.2024.109446.**